Skip to main content

 .build();

-// Or add multiple metadata entries
+// Or add several entries at once

 Map<String, Object> metadata = Map.of(